-- a) Explain or elaborate on your responses. - b) Suggest ways in which the counselor can improve his/her counseling. - c) Suggest ways in which the counseling sessions can be improved.
+- a) Explain or elaborate on your responses. - b) Suggest ways in which the counselor can improve his/her/their counseling. - c) Suggest ways in which the counseling sessions can be improved. - d) Please don't write your name or the counselor's name on this sheet.